 The Lasallian mission touches the hearts of students by providing inclusive, faith-filled communities led by dedicated educators who are attentive to the needs of students.
 It is in these environments where students—and educators—share in transformative experiences that prepare them for life, work and service.
-As the coronavirus pandemic hit in early 2020, ministries quickly adapted how they serve those entrusted to their care, and Lasallian groups found ways to connect virtually on important topics facing the world today.
-Below are just a few examples of innovative ways in which educators supported their students, schools and alumni served the community, and more.
+Below are just a few examples of the innovative ways in which the Lasallian mission has transformed lives.

 San Miguel Student’s Lasallian Journey Comes Full Circle

 Meet Johnny Kue, a lifelong Lasallian whose journey began among the first group of students to attend the San Miguel School of Providence, Rhode Island, when it opened in 1993.
 Nearly 30 years later, Kue now serves the school community as graduate support coordinator and admissions coordinator.
 After he graduated from San Miguel, he studied criminology in hopes of helping youth stay out of trouble.
 This degree was put to good use for 15 years at Ocean Tides School, a Lasallian school for young men who require residential placement and supervision, where he found community and grew to know the students well.
 When a providential position opened up at San Miguel, he intentionally rejoined this community, paying forward what he received as a student.

 Generations of Lasallian Students Inspire One Another in SFNO